andrewrgoss/andrewrgoss.com/content/about.md

 - The need to come up with a design before starting development (eliminating communication gaps with business team)
 - Top travel photos (my favorites)-->

 Hey, I'm Andrew.
-I'm currently a manager on the Media Systems and Technology team at <a href="http://www.digitaslbi.com/us" target="_blank">DigitasLBi</a>, where we work continuously to deliver in these areas:

-* Business intelligence development, where we focus on distilling business rules and workflows and translating those into code.
-This involves a lot of data modeling work under close coordination with client teams.
-* Automation engineering, where we automate common work patterns and tedious data-oriented tasks.
-This frees up internal analysts to work more efficiently and focus energies on deeper, more challenging insights.
-And to do so with clean, manageable data.
-* API and data integrations, where we work to combine many disparate sources into a holistic view of the client's marketing ecosystem and its touchpoints with each intended audience member.

-I've spent most of my career as a consultant at marketing & advertising agencies.
-I've held both business and technical roles in this space while providing services across numerous industries such as finance, food & beverage, higher education, and technology.
+I've spent most of my career as a consultant at marketing & advertising agencies working closely with big data.
+I've held both client-facing and technical roles in this space while providing services across numerous industries such as finance, food & beverage, higher education, and technology.
 Here are some of the clients I've worked with over the years:

 ![Bank of America](/img/BoA_logo.png "Bank of America")
 ![Correlsense](/img/Correlsense_logo.png "Correlsense")